rishinpandit09/Digicare_Django_Backend/README.md

-# DIGIcare Backend
+# Digicare Backend

-DIGIcare Backend is a Django-powered server application that provides APIs and functionalities for managing healthcare-related operations, including patient records, appointments, and doctor management.
+Digicare Backend is a Django-powered server application that provides APIs and functionalities for managing healthcare-related operations, including patient records, appointments, and doctor management.
 The backend is designed for scalability, reliability, and easy integration with front-end systems.

 ---